by Collyn Rivers – Updated 2020

 That independent suspension is wrongly seen as somehow ‘better’ is partly due to a lack of high-quality leaf spring suspension systems.
 Car suspension is designed around human physiological constraints.

-These constraints do not apply to caravans.
-As AL-KO proves worldwide there is not the slightest need for long travel suspension for caravans.
+These constraints do not apply to travel trailers.
+As AL-KO proves worldwide there is not the slightest need for long travel suspension for travel trailers.